mixbytes/tank/README.md

 Configure `~/.tank.yml`.
 The example can be found at [docs/config.yml.example](docs/config.yml.example).

 Please configure at least one cloud provider.
 The essential steps are:
-* providing (and possibly creating) a key pair;
+* providing (and possibly creating) a key pair
-* registering a public key with your cloud provider (if needed);
+* registering a public key with your cloud provider (if needed)
-* specifying a cloud provider access token or credentials.
+* specifying a cloud provider access token or credentials

 ### 2. Create or get a tank testcase